gtfisher/gh-api-playground/README.md

-# Github api play ground repo
+# Github api playground repo

 A playground project for the GH api, was using to do some demo work around pulling notebook files and makrdoewn files from a repo.